Even EDA Tool Users Save More Power

-When EDA tools run out of steam, power optimizers can step up to the architectural level using ICE-G1.
-By considering application and IP core activity at the architectural level, Sonics’ ICE-G1 exploits idle moments not visible to software drivers and poorly served by EDA tools that perform automatic clock gating.
+When EDA tools run out of steam, power optimizers can step up to the architectural level using ICE-Grain EPUs.
+By considering application and IP core activity at the architectural level, Sonics’ ICE-Grain Family exploits idle moments not visible to software drivers and poorly served by EDA tools that perform automatic clock gating.

 - Autonomous, hardware-based EPU identifies, sequences, and controls power state transitions up to 500X faster than conventional CPU-based approaches; EPUs exploit microsecond-level idle moments.